9055 Soquel Dr,

 TIC ownership also benefits the investor because top, full service real estate companies are in the market on a daily basis looking to purchase “off market” transactions that meet the specific investment criteria necessary to produce quality investments.
 These TIC investments can potentially generate steady income, tax benefits, and appreciation.
 Other benefits of the TIC structure include; the ability to identify and close in a timely manner; flexibility of timing and identification of multiple property types; and diversification by investing into different real estate properties which offer different investment size flexibility (generally $100,000 to $10,000,000 or greater which can exactly match the equity of the relinquished property and the necessary debt to assume to completely defer capital gains tax).

 Due diligence is conducted on each property offered as a Tenant in Common.
 The lender is the most important entity that scrutinizes the property in terms of, whether the property can sufficiently debt service, whether the structure of the TIC offering is complete and that the property works financially, economically, and the structural condition is not compromised, all permits are in place, with Environmental Impact Reports, building inspections, roof inspections, mechanical & engineering inspections, appraisals & all contingencies of purchase etc. have been removed and are acceptable.
-Additional independent layers of due diligence are performed by the real estate company, the Broker/Dealer, Pacific West Securities Inc., and other agencies.
+Additional independent layers of due diligence are performed by the real estate company, the Broker/Dealer, Emerson Equity, LLC ., and other agencies.

 In summary, the key components and benefits of a Tenant in Common ownership are: